mehravehj/Balanced-Mixture-of-SuperNets/README.md

 ```

 ### Dataset Preperation
 For ResNet18 and ResNet50 experiments, datasets need to be converted to [FFCV](https://ffcv.io/) format.
-For each experiments (Assuming in respective dirctory such as `cifar/resnet18/), to download and convert them for CIFAR100 run
+For each experiments (assuming in respective dirctory such as `cifar/resnet18/), to download and convert them for CIFAR100 run

 ```bash
 $ ./write_cifar.sh
 ```

-For NAS methods presented in this paper, dataset are split 50/50, to split CIFAR datsets before conversion, run:
+For NAS methods presented in this paper, dataset are split 50/50.
+To split CIFAR datsets before conversion, run:

 ```bash
 $ ./write_cifar_50.sh